 - Spellcasting happens > Gouge

-- Ambush becomes your Combo Point builder, most of the time.
+- Shadowstrike becomes your Combo Point builder, most of the time.

 - If you’re Sub. then you must learn to ‘dance effectively.
 Yes, it’s required, otherwise you’ll be half the Sub Rogue that you could be.
 Find a target dummy or a cooperative player friend.
 Or uncooperative enemy.

 - Shadow Dance > Cheap Shot > Shadowstrike > Shadowstrike > Nightblade…